Towards a Minimal Stabilizer ZX-calculus: A Simplified Stabilizer -calculus

 Its standard interpretation can be found as follows:

-The rules of the underlying category ensure that all the different decompositions of the diagram yield the same interpretation.
-In terms of category theory, the standard interpretation is a monoidal functor from the category of stabilizer \ZX-diagrams to the category of finite dimensional Hilbert spaces.
+The category-theoretical underpinnings of the language ensure that all the different decompositions of a diagram yield the same interpretation.

+\begin{rem} Of the three kinds of generators -- $R_Z^{(n,m)}$, $R_X^{(n,m)}$, and $H$ -- one could be eliminated without losing any expressive power.
+We nevertheless keep all three kinds of generators here, both for reasons of tradition and because this makes reasoning simpler.
+This approach is not inconsistent with the notion of working towards a minimal version of the stabilizer \ZX-calculus: we are looking for a version of the calculus where all rewrite rules are provably necessary, rather than the version with the smallest possible number of rules. \end{rem}

-The linear maps that can be represented by stabilizer \ZX-diagrams correspond to the so-called stabilizer fragment of quantum mechanics \cite{gottesman_stabilizer_1997}.
+The linear maps that can be represented by stabilizer \ZX-diagrams correspond to the so-called stabilizer fragment of quantum mechanics \cite{gottesman_stabilizer_1997}, which is generated by state preparations and measurements in the computational basis together with the group of Clifford unitaries.
+All Clifford unitaries arise as quantum circuits over the gates

 Note that \ZX-diagrams with arbitrary angles (no longer necessarily multiples of $\frac \pi 2$) are universal: for any $m,n\ge 0$ and any linear map $M:\mathbb C^{2^n}\to \mathbb C^{2^m}$, there exists a diagram $D:n\to m$ such that $\denote{D} = M$ \cite{coecke_interacting_2011}.
 When restricted to angles that are multiples of $\pi/4$, \ZX-diagrams are approximately universal, i.e.\ any linear map can approximated to arbitrary accuracy by such a \ZX-diagram.
 In this paper, we focus on the core of the \ZX-calculus formed by the stabilizer \ZX-diagrams.